TheGlobalMail/westfield-timeline/README.md

 3. Add links to library scripts in `index.html` inside the library block
 4. `grunt server` to view what is happening
 5. `grunt build` to compile/minify/concatenate/etc

+###TODO:
+* Automate deployment to CDN
+* Design template for standalone viz (for cases when people might want to link to the viz or chart directly).
+Might include:
+  * branding
+  * link back to original story
+  * social media stupidity
+* Templates/API for particular chart/viz types?